samanthacsik/NCEAS-DF-Semantics-Project/README.md

 ### Overview

-In order to improve data discoverablity within the Arctic Data Center, we are beginning to incorporate semantic annotations into the data curation process.
+In order to improve data discoverablity within the Arctic Data Center (ADC), we are beginning to incorporate semantic annotations into the data curation process.
 A current need is to evaluate metadata across the ADC's data holdings for commonly used (and perhaps "semantically important") terms, which may provide useful for constructing and/or expanding upon currently referenced ontologies.

 This repository provides code for: